 Non-Credit Spanish Courses

-This class is a crash course in how to approach foreign language learning.
-Unlike the college courses, there will not be extensive grammatical lectures.
-This class will concentrate in oral practice.
-The participants will be required to practice conversation out of the classroom.
-Do not expect to become bilingual by this course.
-I will be providing weekly handouts and exercises from the workbook/textbook, which will be discussed and used in oral practice in class.
-Spanish courses are open to faculty, staff, TAMU students, and members of the community.
+This class is a crash course in how to approach Spanish language learning.
+This is Part One (8 weeks) of a two-semester course.
+The second part will be available in the Spring semester.
+Unlike college courses, there will not be extensive grammatical lectures.
+The class will concentrate on oral practices.
+The course will provide weekly handouts and exercises, which will introduce grammar, and are used for oral practices.
+The class will also have a cultural component.
 Children (age 10 and above) may participate in the Beginning Spanish course if accompanied by an adult also taking the course.

 5:30 – 7:30 PM